 Not familiar with Hard Rock’s Velvet Sessions?
 They’re special rock-‘n-roll cocktail parties and lobby concerts held the last Thursday of the month (January through October).
 A Velvet Sessions ticket includes free specialty drinks, finger foods, and valet parking.
 A $50 VIP pass is also available, which throws a special viewing area with a private bar into the mix.

 Please note Velvet Sessions are for guests aged 21 and older.

 Royal Pacific Resort

-Starting on Saturday, July 14, Royal Pacific Resort will now host the Despicable Me Character Breakfast.
+As of Saturday, July 14, Royal Pacific Resort now hosts the Despicable Me Character Breakfast.
 Located in The Tahitian Room (what used to be Emeril’s Tchoup Chop until the end of 2017), guests can enjoy a buffet of “breakfast favorites” and visit with Gru, Margo, Edith, Agnes, and the Minions.
 One free digital photo is included with the meet-‘n-greet, which costs $34.99 for adults (ages 10 and up) and $20.99 for children (ages three to nine).
 Neither theme-park admission nor a hotel stay is required; however, reservations must be made at least 24 hours in advance.
-Each session lasts for an hour, features communal seating (meaning you’ll be making some new human friends alongside the Minion ones), and has three different morning time slots: 8:00, 9:30, and 11:00 (that’s a half-hour later than before).
+Each session lasts for an hour, features communal seating (meaning you’ll be making some new human friends alongside the Minion ones), and has three different morning time slots: 8:00, 9:30, and 11:00 (that’s a half-hour later than they initially were).